“Dear IUP Email subscriber...”

 When using email, you may come across suspicious messages.
 Some of these messages can be phishing attempts.
 Phishing messages will often ask you for personal information such as your password or credit card information.
 They may also try to convince you to

-perform a certain action, such as click on a link, open an attachment, send money, or buy gift cards.
+perform a certain action, such as click on a link, open an attachment, send a mobile phone number, send money, or buy gift cards.
 These messages are often crafted to appear like they came from a trusted authority or someone you know.
 It is important to be vigilant when using

 Noticeable signs of a phishing scam include the following: